carolinecolijn/ClustersCOVID19/Tianjin_wtables_revised.md

 }
 ```

-Table for parameters and their CIs, and the  mean incubation period and its CI, for unstratified data:
+**Table 1 (without intermediates)** for parameters and their CIs, and the  mean incubation period and its CI, for unstratified data:

 ```r